 Emergency heating and cooling are setpoints designed to protect your building from freezing or overheating.
 These setpoints will power on the system to protect your home, regardless of schedule or operating mode.

-In off mode, you can manually activate the fan.
-However, hourly runtime tracking and air quality control will not activate.
+In Off mode, you can manually activate the fan.
+However, Hourly fan runtime and air quality control features will not activate.

 Temperature preferences are the temperatures that the GLAS device will work to keep your home at for the different occupancy states of your home.
 As your home switches between Home, Away and Sleep states, GLAS will keep your home at these selected temperatures to keep you comfortable when Home and save energy when Away.

 Yes, GLAS can display temperature in Fahrenheit or Celsius.
 You can easily change it by navigating to Settings -> Comfort -> Temp display and adjusting the Temperature unit on your device.

 The temperatures shown on the home screen of your device and the GLAS mobile app are the temperatures that GLAS is currently controlling your home to.
 Typically, these are set to the Temperature Preference for the current state of Home, Away or Sleep.

 At any time, you can manually change the temperature in your home from the home screen of your device, the GLAS mobile app, or through Cortana.
 GLAS will then automatically switch back to the preset temperature preferences when your home next switches between Home, Away and Sleep.